How To Change Your Privacy Settings for a Safer Online Experience

 Bottom line

 When you reset your phone or computer, your privacy settings may go to their original default settings, and you want to be sure you set them back to your preferences.
-Most devices come with multiple privacy options, but knowing how to update them gives you the ability to choose how and if your data gets shared.
+Most devices come with multiple privacy options, but customizing them gives you the ability to choose how and if your data gets shared.

 Editorial Rating